atomisthq/docs/docs/concepts.md

 Rug is a programming model and runtime.

-The Rug programming model defines the interface, which is "What events does this program respond to?" and "How does it respond?"
+The Rug programming model defines the interface, which is "What events does this program respond to?" and "How does it respond?".
 Programs that implement this model are called Rugs, and they execute inside a Rug runtime.